joereddington/joereddington.github.io/_posts/2025-05-23-getting-my-stupid-server-working-again.markdown

  2883 gunicorn        ec2-user  0.0  1.1 /usr/share/nginx/html/supertitle/venv/bin/python3 /usr/share/nginx/html/supertitle/venv/bin/gunicorn -b localhost:8000 main:app
  3119 gunicorn        ec2-user  0.0  1.4 /usr/share/nginx/html/supertitle/venv/bin/python3 /usr/share/nginx/html/supertitle/venv/bin/gunicorn -b localhost:8000 main:app
 26133 grep            ec2-user  0.0  0.0 grep --color=auto python
 [ec2-user@ip-172-31-26-130 ~]$
 ```

-In particuar, the updating of books is a problem.
+In particular, the updating of books is a problem.

 I kill those processes and update manually.
 Update_books.py does indeed take a long time.
 Currently (I've never needed to optimise for time before) whenever it updates a book it loads a database containing _every single previous book_ into memory, updates a book, and then saves it again.
 It does that process for every book in the 'current books' list and it runs through the current books list every five minutes.

 I fixed the more obvious problems with that and commited the code (on production, which I'm a little worried about)

-  After I put in some print statements (I should have profiled properly but now isn't the time) I discover that there is a big delay opening the 'books.json' database.
-Part of the problem appeared to be the 6.0M books.json file (I feel like that is too small to cause a problem but I should probably check the code.
+  After I put in some print statements (I should have profiled properly but now isn't the time) I discovered that there is a big delay opening the 'books.json' database.
+Part of the problem appeared to be the 6.0M `books.json` file (I feel like that is too small to cause a problem, but I should probably check the code).